 He also brought an effective means for achieving Self-realization: Kriya Yoga.
 He called Kriya the “jet-airplane” route to God.
 Kriya is “a simple, psychophysiological method by which the human blood is decarbonized and recharged with oxygen.”
 (Autobiography of a Yogi).
 Kriya Yoga can be learned through the classes offered by Ananda Seattle.
 (See http://www.anandawashington.org/kriya-yoga/.
 See also Articles menu for an excerpt from Autobiography of a Yogi: http://www.anandawashington.org/audios/articles/the-science-of-kriya-yoga/ )

 Ananda: Fulfilling Yogananda’s Vision

 Swami Kriyananda, a direct disciple of Paramhansa Yogananda, founded Ananda Village (in Northern California) in 1969 to fulfill Yogananda’s vision of “World Brotherhood Colonies,” or spiritual cooperative communities.
-Yogananda envisioned a place where all people, not just monastics, could devote themselves to living a divine life, dedicated to practicing the teachings of yoga in every aspect of their daily life.
+Yogananda envisioned a place where families, couples, singles and monastics could devote themselves to living a divine life, dedicated to practicing the teachings of yoga in every aspect of their daily life.